 Maudie Tomlinson (Staff)

-Style wise, it is classic Mandarin Oriental, faultlessly comfortable rooms with every mod-con but the neutral color palate can make it feel a little dated for such a cutting edge city.
-The hotels brand also lends itself to a large proportion of corporate travelers, with the communal spaces and Lobby Lounge attracting plenty of suited-and-booted types - along with leisure travelers.
-Having said this, the hotel is a top pick for families in the vacations due to the location and connecting room options, the signature Mandarin service will ensure family suites and rooms are one-hundred percent guaranteed connecting or just across the corridor if youd rather teenagers were a little further away!
+Style wise, it is classic Mandarin Oriental, faultlessly comfortable rooms with every mod-con but the neutral colour palate can make it feel a little dated for such a cutting edge city.
+The hotels brand also lends itself to a large proportion of corporate travellers, with the communal spaces and Lobby Lounge attracting plenty of suited-and-booted types - along with leisure travellers.
+Having said this, the hotel is a top pick for families in the holidays due to the location and connecting room options, the signature Mandarin service will ensure family suites and rooms are one-hundred percent guaranteed connecting or just across the corridor if youd rather teenagers were a little further away!

 Sports fan or not, you can't help but enjoy a night at the ballpark.
 For a great evening out and an experience so quintessentially American, there’s little better than going to a baseball game to watch the Yankees or Mets.